camunda/camunda/migration/README.md

   For example: operate-*_

-* Use this pattern in the DELETE request in deleteOldTemplate function for templates
+* Use this pattern in the DELETE request in the script.
-* Use this pattern in the DELETE request in deleteOldIndex function for indices
+* The script *delete.sh* executes the delete request.

 ### Create new templates and indices